The Equalizer: Literature

+Novels

+During the original series run, three novelisations were penned by author David Deutsch: The Equalizer adapted the pilot episode and "The Children's Song", To Even the Odds was based on "The Defector" and "Back Home", and Blood and Wine was taken from the two-part episode of the same name.

 A series of novels featuring Robert McCall has been written by the original co-creator Michael Sloan.
 The first is simply entitled The Equalizer published in 2014, followed by Killed in Action: An Equalizer Novel, which was released in 2018.
 The novels are a modern reimagining of the original series and focus on McCall leaving the Company and eventually becoming a private investigator in New York.
 It also features a number of original recurring characters from the television series, such as Mickey Kostmayer, Control, and Scott McCall.
 A third novel, Equalizer: Requiem was released in 2020.